Assessment of Learning

 What needs to be submitted?

-Accredited programs may submit their most recent self-study and any mid-cycle reports in lieu of using the report template above, as long as the self-study reports annual assessment results and strategies for improvement of student learning.
-This submission needs to be done every fall to ensure we have the most recent self-study and any mid-cycle report in our system.
+Accredited programs with an assessment reporting exception may submit their most recent self-study and any mid-cycle reports in lieu of using the report template above, as long as the self-study reports annual assessment results and strategies for improvement of student learning

 What is reported annually?